brown-palm/Spacewalk-18-benchmark/README.md

 Our tasks enables model evaluation under varying temporal context window lengths $w$.
 In this setting, a model needs to determine frame $t$'s corresponding step given the video clip $[t-w/2, t+w/2]$.
 We provide the code to calculate the video start and end times and collect the transcripts in the clip for any specified context length $w$.
 See [`construct_context_window.ipynb`](https://github.com/brown-palm/Spacewalk-18-benchmark/blob/main/tasks/step_recognition/construct_context_window.ipynb).

 #### Evaluation Metrics
-We use accuracy and mAP to evaluate the performance on the step recognition task.
+We use accuracy, mAP, and IoU to evaluate the performance on the step recognition task.
 The code is in [`evaluation.py`](tasks/step_recognition/evaluation.py).
 To use it, please organize your predictions in a JSON file in the following format:
 ```
 {
       "03152022": [